-Question: How can I assess the quality of my nuclei for Single Cell ATAC Sequencing?
+Question: How can I assess the quality of my nuclei for Single Cell ATAC or Single Cell Multiome ATAC+GEX Sequencing?

-Answer: A high-quality nuclei suspension is critical for Single Cell ATAC sequencing.
+Answer: A high-quality nuclei suspension is critical for Single Cell ATAC sequencing or Single Cell Multiome ATAC+GEX Sequencing.
 There are a couple of ways to asses the quality of a nuclei preparation:

 - Cell Viability Measurements: Trypan blue along with an automated counter or a hemocytometer can be used to measure the sample's viability.
 Unlysed cells will stain as live while nuclei will stain as dead.
 Measurements of <5% live input cells indicate proper cell lysis.
-Example cell viability measurements and images are available in the Demonstrated Protocol 'Nuclei Isolation for Single Cell ATAC Sequencing.'
-Note: For samples with debris, ethidium homodimer-1 or other fluorescent dyes may help distinguish nuclei from debris for accurate quantitation.
+Example cell viability measurements and images are available in the Demonstrated Protocols 'Nuclei Isolation for Single Cell ATAC Sequencing' and 'Nuclei Isolation from Mouse Brain Tissue for Single Cell ATAC Sequencing' Note: For samples with debris, ethidium homodimer-1 or other fluorescent dyes may help distinguish nuclei from debris for accurate quantitation.

 To learn how to optimize nuclear isolation for Single Cell ATAC, refer to the article "How can I optimize my nuclei prep for Single Cell ATAC sequencing?"